Olivia Wilde on Raising Her Kids in the Spotlight: "People Assume I Have Abandoned Them"

 "You know why you don't see me with my kids?
 Because I don't let them get photographed."

 "I share custody of my kids with my ex.
 If I'm photographed not with my kids, people assume I have abandoned them, like my kids are just somewhere in a hot car without me," she shared.
 "The suggestion is that I have abandoned my role as a mother.
 You know why you don't see me with my kids?
 Because I don't let them get photographed.
 Do you know the lengths that I go to to protect my kids from being seen by you?"

-"I think reshaping a family is tricky," Wilde, who separated from her fiancé Jason Sudeikis in November 2020, said.
+Wilde previously spoke about life with her kids post-breakup during a Sept.
+21 appearance on "The Kelly Clarkson Show."
+"I think reshaping a family is tricky," she told the daytime-talk-show host.
 "The one benefit is it's allowed for some really deep conversations with my kids about emotions, and about happiness, and about what family means, and love, and it's actually allowed me to get to know them in a different way."

-Wilde and Sudeikis's separation has been making headlines over the past few months thanks to Wilde's highly publicized relationship with Harry Styles, the star of her upcoming film "Don't Worry Darling."
-Wilde was also served custody papers while she was presenting on stage at CinemaCon in April, though a source close to Sudeikis told People that the "Ted Lasso" star was unaware that the papers would be delivered on stage.
+Wilde's tumultuous family situation with Sudeikis has gained more attention thanks to her highly publicized relationship with Harry Styles, the star of her "Don't Worry Darling" film, released Sept.
+23. In April, Wilde was served custody papers while she was presenting on stage at CinemaCon, though a source close to Sudeikis told People that the "Ted Lasso" star was unaware that the documents would be delivered to her on stage.

-In the wake of that incident, Wilde's main concern was the pair's kids, 8-year-old Otis and 5-year-old Daisy.
-"For me, it was appalling, but the victims were an 8- and 5-year-old, and that's really sad," she said.
+In the wake of that incident, Wilde's main concern was the pair's kids.
+"For me, it was appalling, but the victims were an 8- and 5-year-old, and that's really sad," she said in an August interview with Variety.
 "I chose to become an actress; I willingly walked into the spotlight.
 But it's not something my children have asked for."